Midwest Training and Consulting Services

 AV Energy, Dodge City – Environmental Services (13 locations)

-Bayer Construction, Manhattan, KS – Integrity Testing of Tanks and 4- SPCC Plans
+Bayer Construction, Manhattan, Kansas – Integrity Testing of Tanks and 4- SPCC Plans

-Bennett Rogers Pipe, Kansas City, KS – Safety and Environmental Assistance
+Bennett Rogers Pipe, Kansas City, Kansas – Safety and Environmental Assistance

-Blish-Mize, Atchison, KS – Environmental (SPCC Plan and Five Year Review)
+Blish-Mize, Atchison, Kansas – Environmental (SPCC Plan and Five Year Review)

 Burd and Fletcher, KCMO – Community Right to Know TIER II